 There might be more unforeseen expenses not included in the list above.
-But if you keep this list as a reference, at least you can minimize surprises.
-Don’t forget the bits and pieces- they could be the difference between being debt free or not.
+But if you keep this list as a reference, at least you can minimise surprises.
+Don’t forget the bits and pieces – they could be the difference between being debt free or not.

 Budgeting can feel overwhelming, but being aware of those hidden costs makes it much more manageable.
 While you may still go over budget sometimes, at least there won't be as many surprises!
 Remembering all the incidentals takes diligence, but is worth it for financial peace of mind.

 If you're struggling with debt due to an overloaded budget, contact our friendly experts at Credit Counsellors Australia.
 Our qualified team can provide customised debt relief solutions for different types of debts, from credit cards to personal loans and mortgages.